 The demographics of ethnicity, economically disadvantaged and gender of students at Lamar has remained fairly consistent in the last 5 years.
-Our attendance rate had been increasing a little each year until this year, there has been a small drop.
-Lamar's mobility rate made a sharp increase this school year.
-SPED testing has increased over the years.
+Our attendance rate has remained consistently low this year and has continued to drop drastically over the last 5 years.
+Our overall enrollment rate has remained consistently low over the years.

+Although Lamar's mobility rate has decreased this school year, the mobility still seems to remain high.
+Students are moving to other schools within the district frequently as well as out of district.
+There is low employment status in our area.
+Families are moving to other areas where there are new homes being built.

 The percentage of African American teachers to African American students is about equal this school year.

 The male teacher percentage is very low, and there is a big gap between the male teacher to male student ratio.
+The male staff to student ratio is still significantly low.
+There are 2.2 % male teachers to 52.62% male students.

-Lamar has a lot of systems and supports in place for students, but need more consistency as well as vertical consistency for desired results.
-Overall enrollment has been decreasing over the years.
+Lamar has a lot of systems and supports in place for students, but needs more consistency as well as vertical consistency for desired results.